abergs/docs-playground/src/guide/frontend.md

-# Frontend Frameworks
+# Frontend Framework Examples

-You can use passwordless.dev with any frontend framework by implementing calls to the passwordless.dev API, but this document will provide some code examples, guidelines, and other help integrating passwordless.dev with popular frameworks.
+You can use Passwordless.dev with any frontend framework by implementing calls to the Passwordless.dev API, but this document will provide some code examples, guidelines, and other help integrating Passwordless.dev with popular frameworks.

 ## Vue 3 <Badge text="example" type="warning"/>